cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This chapter lists the enhancements and the bug fixes in CrypTool 1.4.31, which have been added since CrypTool 1.4.30.

-Version 1.4.31 is released simultaneously in English and German.
+Version 1.4.31 is released simultaneously in all 7 languages.

 a) Developer-relevant changes (more technically oriented):

 - Update of used libraries and other software to the following versions:
-  - Scintilla 3.2.1 (xxx)
+  - Scintilla 3.2.1 --> 3.7.0  (xxx)
   - compiler-dependent: cv act library 1.4.6 with VS2008, 1.4.18 with VS2010
   - OpenSSL 1.0.1 (xxx)
   - MPIR 1.3.1 (derived from GMP version 4.2.1) instead of GMP 4.1 xxx
       ???????
 2.5.1 (xxx)
   - Miracl 4.4.3  -->  5.5.4  (xxx)
-  - NTL 5.5.2  --> 9.3 (now thread-safe and with exception handling, needs
+  - NTL 5.5.2  --> 9.3 (thread-safe and with exception handling, needs
                         a C++11 compiler)   (xxx)
-  - ANIMAL 2.4.9
+  - Animal 2.4.9
   - Substitution of the Secude library, as we encountered problems after compiling with VS2010 (not with VS2008) postponed to CT 1.5. (xxx)